 - JTBD classification: What jobs are being served or underserved?

-The ontology isn’t static.
-As new conversations introduce concepts that don’t fit existing categories, the system identifies emerging patterns that may warrant new ontological dimensions.
-If participants in Q3 start mentioning a new type of competitor that doesn’t fit existing categories, the system flags the emerging concept for review.
+The ontology itself is not static.
+As new conversations introduce concepts that do not fit existing categories, the system identifies emerging patterns that may warrant new ontological dimensions.
+If participants in Q3 start mentioning a new competitor that does not fit existing categories, the system flags the emerging concept for review.
+This evolution capability is what prevents the ontology from becoming a calcified taxonomy that fails to reflect changes in consumer behavior or competitive landscape.

 | Dimension | Manual Coding | Consumer Ontology |